 Pairs deliciously with Ripple Foods Chocolate Pea Milk.
 Since I've had to cut out dairy in my diet while I'm breastfeeding Isla, this stuff has been the bomb.
 No dairy, less sugar than chocolate milk, and more protein than regular milk!

 Using a sharp knife, "carve" a jack-o'-lantern face into the top tortilla of your quesadilla.
 Fill with plenty cheese and melt.

-Pair with a Ripple Kids pea milk carton and a fun straw for the perfect halloween toddler lunch.
+We paired this with a Ripple Kids pea milk carton and a fun straw for the perfect halloween lunch for Brody.

 4. Spider sandwiches

 Supplies: pretzel sticks, Jammy Sammy's, edible eyeballs

 Grab a box of Plum Organics Jammy Sammy's (or Fig Newtons, or a similar soft cookie).
 Poke 4 pretzels through each side to create legs.
 Add two edible eyeballs to the top with a bit of icing to glue them down.

 Supplies: apples, peanut butter, marshmallows